rjwalls/rjwalls.github.io/index.md

 I am an assistant professor in the Department of Computer Science at [Worcester Polytechnic Institute](https://www.wpi.edu/academics/departments/computer-science).
-My research focuses on security and digital forensics.
+My current interests focus on low-level software security.
 In the Fall of 2016, I brought in security researchers from around to the area to participate in [New England Security Day](https://web.cs.wpi.edu/~rjwalls/nesd/).